Vjameli/Vjameli/README.md

 #### Research:

-My research field is radiotherapy planning, but my interest lies in optimization methods used in the planning process, including: linear and non-linear programming, numerical analysis, and stochastics methods.
+My research field is radiotherapy planning, but my interest lies in optimization methods used in the planning process, including: linear and non-linear programming, numerical analysis, and stochastic methods.

-Quoted from Sebastiaan Breedveld:

-*"It is my ambition to greatly improve radiation therapy treatment, providing the highest quality treatment possible, for each individual patient."*
+Quoted from Sebastiaan Breedveld: *"It is my ambition to greatly improve radiation therapy treatment, providing the highest quality treatment possible, for each individual patient."*

 #### 📫 Reach me